Incredible ancient ruins in the USA you probably didn't know existed

 Bandelier National Monument, Los Alamos, New Mexico

-They might not be much to look at, but beneath these two mounds contain remnants of the oldest known man-made structure in North America.
-In September 2022, radiocarbon analysis revealed that Mound B (originally constructed 11,000 years ago) was reconstructed around the same time of Mound A, both being completed roughly 6,000 years ago.
-Sediment core samples suggest that this was a ceremonial site and while similar mounds in Louisiana have been destroyed, these star-aligned mounds are listed on the National Register of Historic Places.
+They might not be much to look at, but beneath these two mounds lie remnants of what might be the oldest known man-made structure in North America.
+In 2022 radiocarbon analysis revealed that Mound B was originally constructed more than 11,000 years ago, and was rebuilt around the same time Mound A was completed roughly 6,000 years ago.
+Sediment core samples suggest that the site was ceremonial, and the two star-aligned mounds are listed on the National Register of Historic Places.

 Comments